Social recruiting on Facebook:

 So should you do Facebook recruiting?

 Facebook is and will continue to be a powerful recruiting tool in 2018.
-With new features rolling out and new trends emerging, we can expect a lot of new opportunities for recruiters, HR professionals, business owners and small business CEOs to connect instantly with thousands of high-quality candidates through Facebook.
-It’s up to recruiters to leverage these possibilities in the best way possible.
+Facebook recruiting is already the most effective form of social recruiting, and with new features rolling out and new trends emerging, we can expect a lot of new opportunities for recruiters, HR professionals, business owners and small business CEOs to connect instantly with thousands of high-quality candidates through Facebook.
+It’s up to recruiters to leverage these possibilities of Facebook recruiting in the best way possible.
 We hope this guide will help you do exactly that.

 Happy Facebook recruiting! 🙂